RandomGamingDev/EzGL/README.md

 ### A powerful graphics library designed to abstract away writing graphics code at 0 cost.
 Spend time building beautiful, lightway, easy to use, powerful graphics, not fighting the graphics API.

+Please note that this library isn't finished yet and is in prerelease

 Compile this with CMake.
-(This comes with a demo of how to use this in EzALExe, for which you'll have to create a test.ogg file in the directory next to the executable for it to play)
+(This comes with a demo of how you can use this library and its different features this in the Example subdirectory, for which you'll have to create a test.png file in the directory next to the executable for the texture to show)

 The default graphics library for this is glad